avaleske/istayon/README.md

 istayon
 =======

 A super simple Django site to see if Taylor Swift is on Tumblr right now.
+You can see it at [istayontumblr.com](http://istayontumblr.com)

 <img src="screenshot.png?raw=true" width="250" >